hburn7/TRT2API/README.md

   - Returns all schedules in the database.
 If no schedules exist, a 404 error is returned.

-- **Get Schedule by ID:** `GET /api/schedules/{id:int}`
+- **Get Schedule by Id:** `GET /api/schedules/{id:int}`

-  - Returns a specific schedule by its ID.
-If no schedule exists with the provided ID, a 404 error is returned.
+  - Returns a specific schedule by its Id.
+If no schedule exists with the provided Id, a 404 error is returned.

 - **Update Schedule:** `PUT /api/schedules/{id:int}`